top of page

 National Geographic Explorer 2023, 2024

 Allison Fong is a microbial oceanographer and polar ecologist specializing in the roles microbes play in biogeochemistry and marine ecology.
 Formerly, she was a researcher at the Alfred-Wegener-Institute (Germany) and an Ecosystem Team Co-coordinator for the MOSAiC Project (Multidisciplinary drifting Observatory for the Study of Arctic Climate).
-Now she is based in Rhode Island (USA), funded on a grant by National Geographic Society.
-During her career, she has sailed offshore for more than 500 days on research vessels, and spent more than nine months in the central Arctic during the MOSAiC expedition leading Team ECO to capture the pulse of Arctic life.
+Now she is based in Rhode Island (USA), funded by the National Geographic Society to conduct work in the Arctic and Southern Ocean.
+Her new work builds on bridging stronger narratives between science and storytelling and how humans have a place in ecosystems.
+She has more than 500 days at sea and spent 9 of 13 months in the central Arctic during the MOSAiC expedition (2019-2020) leading Team ECO to capture the pulse of Arctic life.
 She has studied microbes from the waters off of Rapa Nui to microbes encased in remote Arctic sea ice.

 If you're going to try to act to change things for the better, if you're going to try to modify how we behave within the ecosystem as a species on Earth, then we need to know what's happening to the environment